Equine

 Live Animal/Carcass Evaluation 3

-Explores meat animal carcass evaluation and the related yield and quality grading system.
-Selection of breeding stock based on performance data will also be emphasized.
+Explores meat carcass evaluation and the related yield and quality grading system.
+Emphasizes selection of breeding stock based on performance data.
+Covers comparative selection, grading, and judging of market and breeding classes of livestock based on knowledge of phenotype, performance, information, and/or carcass merit.
 Prerequisite: Successful completion of ASC1100 with a "C" grade or better.
 (3-0)

 or